top of page

 In a flameproof tagine, a large stew pot, or a Dutch oven, heat the olive oil over medium heat until it shimmers.
 Add the cinnamon stick and cloves and cook, stirring, until they are fragrant and little bubbles form around the spices, about 1 minute.
 Add the cumin seeds and cook for 30 seconds.
 Add the onions, garlic, and ginger and cook, stirring occasionally, until translucent, 3 to 4 minutes.
 Add the paprika and turmeric and cook for 1 minute.

-Add the water, cover, mix well and cook until the chicken is cooked through, about 20 minutes.
+Add the water, cover, mix well, and cook until the chicken is cooked through, for about 20 minutes.
 Uncover the pot.
-The consistency should be that of a thick stew; add up to another 1 cup water if the mixture is very dry.
+The consistency should be that of a thick stew; add up to another 1 cup of water if the mixture is very dry.
 Taste and adjust the seasoning.
 Remove the cinnamon stick, cloves, , thyme sprigs, and bay leaves, if desired, I tend to leave them in.
 Top with the fresh mint as a garnish for serving.

 Serve the tagine with the couscous.